Kinto/kinto/docs/configuration/installation.rst

 Installation
 ############

-Instructions on how to run Kinto are given below.
-Some dependencies might make the installation more painful than you should.
-If this is the case, have a look at the sections on how to install the cryptographic libraries or postgresql, at the end of this page.
+*Kinto* is meant to be relatively straightforward to install, and we've provided fairly extensive documentation to get you up and running.
+That said, some dependencies might make the process harder than it should be - we've got some notes on crypto libraries and PostgreSQL at the end of this page.

 Run locally
 ===========